By category:

 C: | (16 bars) Right-hand star at the bottom.
 Left-hand star at the top. |

-Dance three changes of a circular hey at the bottom.
+Dance three changes with hands at the bottom.
 All two-hand turn. |

 A: | (8 bars, 6 beats to the bar): First woman set smoothly right and left to second man (6 beats), who follows her as she casts and they finish outside third and second women who turn around to their right on the last two beats (6 steps) as the first man moves down — the set is now across the hall.
 They circle left half-way with the two women (6 steps), releasing hands and turning individually left to circle right half-way with the two men (6 steps). |